-Jessica Berman is Professor of English, Gender + Women's Studies and Language Literacy and Culture at the University of Maryland, Baltimore County (UMBC) where she also served as chair of English from 2006-12.
-She serves on the Board of the American Comparative Literature Association and holds degrees from Princeton and the University of Chicago.
-In January 2014 she will become the Director of the Dresher Center for the Humanities at UMBC.
+Jessica Berman is Professor of English, Gender + Women's Studies and Language Literacy and Culture at the University of Maryland, Baltimore County (UMBC) where she is also Director of the Dresher Center for the Humanities.
+She served as chair of English from 2006-12.
+In 2014-15 she is the Second Vice-President of the Modernist Studies Association, to succeed to Vice-President (2015-16) and President (2016-17).
+She has also served on the Board of the American Comparative Literature Association and holds degrees from Princeton and the University of Chicago.

 Her teaching and research interests include modernism from a transnational perspective, literature and culture, and feminist and literary theory.
 She also has a special interest in questions of politics in connection to twentieth-century world literature.
 She co-edits, with Paul Saint-Amour, the Modernist Latitiudes book series at Columbia University Press.

-She is currently editing a Companion to Virginia Woolf for Wiley-Blackwell (due out in 2015) and is at work on a book investigating the role of exiles and migrants in the development of new media throughout the twentieth century, with focus on radio, film, television, and digital media.
+She has edited A Companion to Virginia Woolf for Wiley-Blackwell (due out in 2015) and is at work on a book investigating the role of exile, migration, and transnationalism in the development of global radio and modernism.

 Jessica Berman demonstrates how modernist narrative connects ethical attitudes and responsibilities to the active creation of political relationships and the way we imagine justice.
 She challenges divisions between "modernist" and "committed" writing, arguing that a continuum of political engagement undergirds modernisms worldwide and that it is strengthened rather than hindered by formal experimentation.
 While making the case for a transnational model of modernism, Berman shows how modernism's play with formal matters, its challenge to the boundaries between fact and fiction, its incorporation of vernacular and folkways, and its engagement with embodied experience and intimacy offer not only an expanded account of modernist texts and commitments but a new way of thinking about what modernism is and can do.